micmejia/bible-dump/NKJV/Numbers/Num 25.md

 ###### 1
-Now Israel remained in Acacia Grove,[^a] and the people began to commit harlotry with the women of Moab.
+Now Israel remained in Acacia Grove, and the people began to commit harlotry with the women of Moab.

 ###### 2
 They invited the people to the sacrifices of their gods, and the people ate and bowed down to their gods.